Final Fantasy Tactics: Story

 The story is presented as a historical account by Alazlam J. Durai based on recently discovered documents dubbed the "Durai Report", written by his ancestor Olan Durai.
 Ivalice is recovering from the Fifty Year War against Ordalia.
 After the death of its ruler, Princess Ovelia and Prince Orinas are both candidates for the throne.
-The former is supported by Prince Goltana of the Black Lion, and the latter by Queen Ruvelia and her brother, Prince Larg of the White Lion.
+The former is supported by Duke Goltana of the Black Lion, and the latter by Queen Ruvelia and her brother, Duke Larg of the White Lion.
 The two groups engage in battles in the Lion War.
 Nobles and commoners regard each other negatively and many commoners joined the Corpse Brigade to fight against the nobles' soldiers.

 Ramza, part of the noble Beoulve family of knights, and Delita, his childhood friend who was an ordinary commoner, witness the murder of Delita's sister during an uprising.
 This causes Delita and Ramza to abandon their ties to the nobility.
 Ramza joins a mercenary group, led by Gafgarion, who protects Princess Ovelia from being hunted by both sides of the Lion War.
 Delita joins Goltana's forces.
-They are reunited when Gafgarion attempts to take Ovelia to Prince Larg.
+They are reunited when Gafgarion attempts to take Ovelia to Duke Larg.
 Agrias suggests visiting Cardinal Delacroix of the Glabados Church to protect Ovelia.
 Along the way, Ramza meets Mustadio, a machinist in possession of a holy relic called the Zodiac Stone.
 Hunted by a trading company for the power it contains, Mustadio also seeks Delacroix's intervention.

 Ramza discovers that High Confessor Marcel Funebris and the church used the legend of the holy Zodiac Braves to gather the Zodiac Stones and instigated the Lion War.
 To prevent Ramza's interference, Delacroix uses the stone to transform into a Lucavi demon and Ramza defeats him.
 Ramza is regarded as a heretic by the church and he is chased by the Knights Templar, the soldiers of the church who are hunting the Zodiac Stones.
 He acquires proof of the Church's lies about Saint Ajora, a central figure in the religion, and attempts to use it along with the Zodiac Stone to reveal the organization's plot.

 The two sides in the Lion War face off in a major battle that results in the deaths of Larg and Goltana.
 Ramza stops the battle and rescues the general, Count Cidolfus Orlandeau, though the Church eliminates the two leaders to secure its control over Ivalice.
 Ramza discovers that the Knights Templar are possessed by the Lucavi, who are seeking to resurrect their leader Ultima, and they needed bloodshed and a suitable body to complete the resurrection.
 Alma, Ramza's sister, is to serve as the host for Ultima's incarnation.
 Ultima is resurrected and Ramza and his allies succeed in destroying her and escape Ivalice.